Vasileios20/simeio-therapy/README.md

 5. From the dropdown menu at source select the main branch and press save.
 6. The site has been deployed.
 Check at the top of the page, it might take a couple of minutes.

+## Local Development
+### How to fork
+To fork the repository :
+1. Log in (sign up) to GitHub.
+2. Go to the repository for this project [Simeio Therapy](https://github.com/Vasileios20/simeio-therapy).
+3. Click the fork button in the top right corner.

+### How to clone
+To clone the repository :
+1. Log in (sign up) to GitHub.
+2. Go to the repository for this project [Simeio Therapy](https://github.com/Vasileios20/simeio-therapy).
+3. Click on the code button, select one of the HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 # Testing